 Home to the iconic Eiffel Tower, the world’s largest art museum at the Louvre (not to mention the hundreds of other incredible museums in Paris), legendary cuisine, and plenty of other highlights like Notre Dame, Montmartre, and the beloved banks of the Seine, Paris is absolutely one of the best cities to visit in Europe.

-However, London also feels like an extremely modern city, allowing for visitors to put together an excellent visit that includes historical attractions like the Tower of London and Buckingham Palace, right alongside the bustling Theatre District (London has one of the best theater scenes in the world) and, for millennials like us, a Harry Potter Studio Tour.
+However, London also feels like an extremely modern city, allowing for visitors to put together an excellent London bucket list that includes historical attractions like the Tower of London, Buckingham Palace, and Trafalgar Square, right alongside the bustling Theatre District (London has one of the best theater scenes in the world).

 It’s a close race, but on more days than not, we consider Rome to be our absolute favorite city in the world.